 Ivana Milosavljevic

-Ivana is a graduate student in journalism at the Faculty of Political Sciences, and has been interning at CINS since 2022.
+Ivana is a graduate student in journalism at the Faculty of Political Sciences.
+After interning at CINS in 2022, she started working for CINS in April 2023.
 During her studies, she trained at the University of Tennessee in the field of mobile and digital journalism.
 Before joining CINS, she worked as an executive editor at the Talas portal and as a digital media manager at the Center for Social Dialogue and Regional Initiatives.
 She attended numerous investigative journalism trainings with a special focus on corruption and misuse of public finances.

 Read more